Weighted Fairness Notions for Indivisible Items Revisited: Fairness Up to One Item

 \subsection{Weighted Nash welfare}

 The WEF and WPROP criteria consider individual agents or pairs of agents.
 A different approach, known in economics as ``welfarism'' \citep{Moulin03}, takes a global view and tries to find an allocation that maximizes a certain aggregate function of the utilities.
-A common aggregate function is the product of utilities, also called the \emph{Nash welfare}.
-This notion extends to the weighted setting as follows.

-\begin{definition}[MWNW] A \emph{maximum weighted Nash welfare} allocation is an allocation that maximizes the weighted product $ \prod_{i\in N} u_i(A_i)^{w_i}$. \footnote{ If the maximum weighted product is zero (that is, when all allocations give a utility of zero to one or more agents), then the MWNW rule first maximizes the number of agents who get a positive utility, and subject to that, maximizes the weighted product for these agents. } \end{definition}
+A common aggregate function is the product of utilities, also called the \emph{Nash welfare} \citep{nash1950bargaining}.
+This notion extends to the weighted setting as follows \cite{kalai1977nonsymmetric}. \begin{definition}[MWNW] A \emph{maximum weighted Nash welfare} allocation is an allocation that maximizes the weighted product $ \prod_{i\in N} u_i(A_i)^{w_i}$.
+If the maximum weighted product is zero (that is, when all allocations give a utility of zero to one or more agents), then the MWNW rule first maximizes the number of agents who get a positive utility, and subject to that, maximizes the weighted product for these agents.\footnote{ An alternative tie-breaking rule for the case of zero weighted product is to maximize the \emph{total weight} of agents who get a positive utility, so that agents with higher weights are prioritized.
+The choice of tie-breaking rule does not affect our results, as all relevant examples that we consider admit allocations with positive weighted Nash welfare. } \end{definition}

 With equal entitlements, MWNW implies EF1 \citep{CaragiannisKuMo19}.
 However, with different entitlements, MWNW is incompatible with WEF$(1,0)$ \citep{ChakrabortyIgSu20} and with WPROP$(0,1)$ \citep{ChakrabortyScSu21}.
 We generalize both of these incompatibility results at once. \begin{theorem} For each $x\in[0,1]$, there exists an instance with identical items in which every MWNW allocation is not WPROP$(x,1-x)$, and hence not WEF$(x,1-x)$. \end{theorem}